Charles Henry Tyler Townsend: Biography

 Townsend and his family moved to Brazil, where he bought property in Itaquaquecetuba, including a large adobe house built in the 1600s by Jesuits.
 He was hired by the state government to investigate agricultural pests and recommend methods for control.
 In 1923 he returned to Peru and became director of the Institute of Agriculture and Parasitology in Lima.
 During this time he also traveled the breadth of South America following the Amazon River from the Atlantic to the Andes and then up and over the mountains to the Pacific Ocean.
 He wrote about his adventures in a series of travelogues published in by a travel magazine in Buenos Aires.

 He returned to Brazil in 1929 and took a job as an entomologist at Fordlandia, an industrial community established by Henry Ford to manage a huge rubber plantation and ensure a steady supply of rubber for the U.S. automobile industry.
 Townsend quit Fordlandia in 1935 but two of his sons continued to work there as entomologists for a number of years.

-Between 1934 and 1942 Townsend published his magnum opus on the muscoid flies, Manual of Myiology, consisting of 3760 pages in twelve parts with complete keys for the muscoid genera and extensive notes on biology and morphology.
-The last two volumes are an unexpected digression from entomology, containing his ideas on the origin of the moon, the development of humans, and the nature of gravity.
+Between 1934 and 1942, Townsend published his magnum opus on the muscoid flies, Manual of Myiology, consisting of 3760 pages in twelve parts with complete keys for the muscoid genera and extensive notes on biology and morphology.
+The last two volumes are an unexpected digression from entomology, containing his ideas on the origin of the Moon, the development of humans, and the nature of gravity.

 Two years after completing the publication of his major work, Townsend died quietly at his home in Itaquaquecetuba on 17 March 1944.

-Despite his contributions and acknowledged expertise, Townsend remains a controversial figure, criticized for his approach to tachnid taxonomy.
+Despite his contributions and acknowledged expertise, Townsend remains a controversial figure, criticized for his approach to tachinid taxonomy.
 Entomologist James O'Hara has called him "the most eccentric and prolific of all tachinidologists" who "has, in some ways, done more to retard tachinid taxonomy than advance it."